dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 Like for other functions, inputs and outputs must be serializable to JSON.
 Additionally, workflows must be [deterministic](#determinism).

-Here's an example workflow (from the [programming guide](../getting-started/quickstart-programming.md)) sending an email then recording it in the database.
+Here's an example workflow (from the [programming guide](../getting-started/quickstart-programming.md)) signing an online guestbook then recording the signature in the database.
-By using a workflow, we guarantee that every email is recorded in the database, even if execution is interrupted.
+By using a workflow, we guarantee that every guestbook signature is recorded in the database, even if execution is interrupted.

 ```javascript
 class Greetings {